 Isabelle Faust captivates her audience with her compelling interpretations.
-She dives deep into every piece considering the musical historical context, historically appropriate instruments and the greatest possible authenticity according to a contemporary state of knowledge.
-Thus, she manages to constantly illuminate and passionately perform the repertoire of a wide variety of composers.
+She approaches each piece with the utmost respect and sensitivity towards its musical historical context and the historic use of instruments.
+By combining the greatest possible authenticity with a contemporary perspective, she manages to constantly illuminate and passionately perform a wide variety of works for a diverse audience.

 Isabelle Faust’s vast artistic curiosity includes all eras and forms of instrumental cooperation.
-Thus, she never considers music as an end in itself but rather advances the piece’s essence in a devoted, subtle and conscientious way.
-In addition to big symphonic violin concertos, this includes Schubert’s Octet with historical instruments as well as György Kurtág’s Kafka Fragments with Anna Prohaska and Igor Stravinsky’s L’Histoire du Soldat with Dominique Horwitz.
-With great commitment she renders an outstanding service to the performance of contemporary music.
-Premieres of Péter Eötvös, Brett Dean, Ondřej Adámek and Oscar Strasnoy are in preparation for the upcoming seasons.
+In addition to big symphonic violin concertos this includes, for example, Schubert’s Octet with historical instruments as well as Stravinsky’s L’Histoire du Soldat with Dominique Horwitz or Kurtág’s Kafka Fragments.
+She is committed to performing contemporary music and recent world premieres include works by Péter Eötvös, Brett Dean, Ondřej Adámek and Rune Glerup.